jmcder000/semantic-diff/README.md

 **🏆 3rd Place Winner - AGI House Productivity Hackathon**

-An intelligent document analysis tool that performs semantic comparison between original documents and their summaries, providing a quick way for users to get insights into faithfullness and accuracy of summaries.
+An intelligent document analysis tool I created in about 6 hours that performs semantic comparison between original documents and their summaries.
+It provides a quick way for users to get insights into faithfullness and accuracy of summaries.

 ## Overview